 Cervical spondylosis is a type of degenerative disease that affects your neck.
 Normally, soft disks between the bones in your spine (called vertebrae) provide cushioning.
 With cervical spondylosis, these disks become squeezed (compressed).
 Also the facet joints and ligaments of your spine become larger and thicker.
 As a result, your neck becomes more rigid over time.

-When this happens, the cartilage that lines the vertebrae on each side of the disc, where they touch, can wear away.
+When this happens, the connective tissue (cartilage) that lines the vertebrae on each side of the disc, where they touch, can wear away.
 Once this protective cartilage is gone, bone spurs may develop on your vertebrae where they rub together.
 Nerves attached to your spinal cord may have less room to pass between the vertebrae on their way out of the spine.